Methodology for Calculating Health Care Costs

-This website displays health care costs for common episodes of care.
-An episode of care is defined as the combination of all health care services associated with a specific treatment or procedure from beginning to end.
-Grouping these services and procedures together sheds light on the total cost of care.
+This website displays health care costs for common procedural and acute episodes of care.
+An episode of care is defined as the combination of all health care services associated with a specific diagnosis or procedure from beginning to end.
+Grouping services and procedures together sheds light on the total cost of care.

 CALCULATING EPISODES OF CARE

-The methodology identifies facility and professional claims with trigger codes for the episodes, and then determines all episode related costs in a look back and look forward timeframe.
+The methodology identifies facility and professional claims with anchor codes for the episodes, and then determines all episode related service costs in a look back and look forward timeframe.
 Only completed episodes are included in the analysis; consequently, procedures occurring in the last quarter of the calendar year are excluded from the annual analysis.
-Additionally, the Prometheus grouper also applies guardrail filters when defining the unit of measurement which is a completed episode.
+Additionally, the episode grouper also applies guardrail filters when defining the unit of measurement which is a completed episode.
 These filters are:

 Upper and lower age limit – Only episodes for patients within the age limit specified for each episode are included.